Supporting Long-Term Oral Health

 - Gentle Brushing

 Brush your teeth twice daily using a soft-bristled manual or electric toothbrush.
-Focus on cleaning around the implant crown and gumline without using excessive pressure to avoid irritation or damage to surrounding tissues.
+Focus on cleaning around the implant crown and gumline without using excessive pressure, which may contribute to irritation of the gum or surrounding tissues.

 - Daily Flossing